RISE OF THE FOOTSOLDIER: RETRIBUTION is now in the Planning and will be shot in IBIZA

 Whether or not Vinnie Jones onboarding, or the reception for Craig Fairbrass’ performance in Muscle influenced the production budget, it is evident money has been spent in the right places.
 The arrival of filmmaker Gerard Johnson on the British scene in recent years has enhanced the visibility and reputation of low-budget British film, increasing expectations on quality and creativity.
 With Hyena and Muscle, Johnson demonstrates a transition into a more mainstream space is possible for such violent, male-centric films.
 Nick Nevern taking the helm of this latest Footsoldier instalment can be seen as a serious move into Johnson territory, and along with Andrew Loveday, responsible for injecting some much needed style and cinematic know-how into the film.
 Could Origins be the mainstream crossover the franchise has been crying out for?
 While the film could be more effectively paced in places, and enlivened with some creative dialogue – and please god, a decent female role worthy of Helen Mirren’s Victoria in The Long Good Friday - there’s a lot to like about this new-look Footsoldier, and credit should go to both Nevern and Loveday for this.
 With a cinema release imminent, it will be interesting to see how the film is received by mainstream reviewers and how it performs at the box-office.
 But on the evidence of Origins, expectations are high for a possible next episode.

-TATE: TWO DAYS OF BLOOD is the ultimate vengeance action movie, as TATE (Craig Fairbrass) goes on the rampage to exact revenge for the brutal death of one of his footsoldiers. leaving his familiar Essex behind, and entering the seedy-side of 1990s London in search of those responsible.
+RISE OF THE FOOTSOLDIER: VENGEANCE is the ultimate vengeance action movie, as TATE (Craig Fairbrass) goes on the rampage to exact revenge for the brutal death of one of his footsoldiers. leaving his familiar Essex behind, and entering the seedy-side of 1990s London in search of those responsible.

 Walking dangerous back-streets, confronting ruthless kingpins with merciless force, stopping at nothing to get vengeance, as all around him implodes.

-TATE: TWO DAYS OF BLOOD coming late 2023.
+RISE OF THE FOOTSOLDIER: VENGEANCE coming late 2023.